 One of the best things about eloping is that you can literally do whatever you want!
 There are absolutely no rules when it comes to how you'll choose to celebrate, and there’s no idea that’s too crazy.
 You can elope right in your backyard, or halfway across the world.
 You can elope in your favorite place, or explore somewhere new.
 With so many options for places to elope, narrowing it down can be a little overwhelming!
-To help you out, here are my top tips to help you figure out how to pick an elopement location.
+To help you out, here are my top tips to help you decide the best place for your elopement.

-In the early stages of planning your elopement and trying to pick an elopement location, I recommend working backwards.
+In the early stages of planning your elopement and trying to determine places to elope, I recommend working backward.
 Start by thinking about what kind of scenery you’d like to experience and be surrounded by on your elopement day.
 Do you see yourself eloping in the mountains?
 Saying your vows by the ocean?
 Tying the knot in the forest?

 Another thing to consider when deciding what kind of landscape you’d like to elope in is what you actually want to do on your elopement day.
 If you love skiing and want to hit the slopes on the big day, eloping in the desert wouldn’t be the best option.
 But, if you have your heart set on rock climbing, the desert would be perfect!
 Think about what you want to do on your elopement day, and what kind of landscape would be the best to make that happen.

 Most people prefer more privacy when they visit the great outdoors, and that’s especially true on your elopement day.
 While the popular, Instagrammable spots may be tempting, remember that they often are very crowded.
 When you pick an elopement location, you may want to do some research to find a spot that’s less traveled, but just as gorgeous as the popular places.
 You can always say your vows in a secluded location, then head to the more popular areas for photos!
 Deciding where to have an elopement doesn't have to be difficult.
 A good elopement photographer will be able to recommend some great spots that are lesser-known.
 If you're thinking of an elopement location that's in a national park, be sure to read this blog I wrote on how to plan your elopement in a national park.

 When you pick an elopement location, it’s important to consider how easy or difficult it is to get to.
 Are you okay with hiking for the best views?
 Or would you rather not sweat so much on the big day?